Ayurvedic Nutrition

 Category: Rasayana / Reproductive

-Body type guide: Best suited for Vata and Pitta types due to its cooling, moistening nature.
+Body type guide: Best for Vata and Pitta types due to its cooling, moistening nature.
 Kapha types may find it too heavy and should use sparingly or combine with drying herbs.

 6. Tulsi / Holy Basil (Ocimum tenuiflorum)